Younest9/okd/README.md

 10. Confirm you can see all files added to the `/var/www/html/okd/` dir through ```Apache```

       ```bash
-      curl localhost/okd/
+      curl localhost:8080/okd/
       ```
-      > Note: If you are on the same machine as the ```haproxy``` server, you can use the following command to test the web server:
+      > Note: If you are not on the same machine as the ```haproxy``` server, you can use the following command to test the web server:
       > ```bash
-      > curl localhost:8080/okd/
+      > curl localhost/okd/
       > ```

 ### Deploy OKD